CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

 Please note that the medical facilities on board Carnival ships are NOT equipped to perform dialysis.
 The shipboard doctors are not trained to provide dialysis treatments but are able to assist in emergency situations.
 It is the responsibility of the Guest to provide all dialysis equipment and treatment.
 This includes antibiotics.
 A risk assessment shall be carried out at the time of booking to ensure that the Guest can be carried safely and in accordance with applicable laws.

 In relation to any other medical equipment there are limited storage facilities on board.
-There are restrictions on the number and type of oxygen cylinders which can be carried in cabins.
+There are restrictions on the number and type of oxygen cylinders that can be carried in cabins.
 The ships medical centre cannot carry liquid oxygen or refill or supply oxygen cylinders.
 You must check prior to booking if the equipment can be carried on board.
+Note that not all medical equipment can be carried or used on board aircraft.

 All pregnant women are required to produce a doctor’s letter stating that mother and baby are in good health, fit to travel taking into account the proposed Itinerary and that the pregnancy is not high-risk.
 The letter must also include the estimated date of delivery calculated from both the last menstrual period and ultrasound (if performed).
 Carnival cannot accept a booking or subsequently carry a Guest unless they comply with the requirement of this clause.